mobilehero-archive/titanium-lottie/readme.md

 ## 📝 Description

+> Native modules that allows you to use [Airbnb Lottie](https://airbnb.design/lottie/) animations with Axway Titanium native mobile apps.
+>
-This is a repackaging of the compiled iOS and Android modules for [Ti.Animation](https://github.com/m1ga/ti.animation) to allow for installation via npm.
+> This is a repackaging of the compiled iOS and Android modules for [Ti.Animation](https://github.com/m1ga/ti.animation) to allow for installation via npm.

 ## 🚀 Getting Started